russell-ryan-lab/ChIPseq_ATACseq_pipelines/README.md

     # You may need to source the .bashrc file to initialize conda after it is first installed
     source ~/.bashrc

-After installation, create a conda environment containing snakemake and pandas by running:
+After installation, create a parent conda environment for running the pipeline with:

-    conda create -n snakemake -c conda-forge -c bioconda snakemake=5.10.0 pandas=0.24.2
+    conda create -n atac_chip_pipeline -c conda-forge -c bioconda snakemake-minimal=5.10.0 pandas=0.24.2 pytest=5.4.1 nose=1.3.7

-To use snakemake, activate the environment by running:
+To use the pipeline, activate the environment by running:

-    conda activate snakemake
+    conda activate atac_chip_pipeline

-To ensure that snakemake is installed in the environment, run:
+Check that snakemake was installed by running:

     snakemake --version